radcamp/radcamp.github.io/NYC2018/index.md

-# Welcome to RadCamp 2018 - The AF-BIOTA Addition
+# Welcome to RadCamp 2018 - The New York City Edition

 August 28-30, 2018
 Columbia University
 New York City

 # Organisers, Instructors, and Facilitators